Jeanhaley32/twitch-auth/README.md

 ### What This does:
 Uses the [client-credentials](https://dev.twitch.tv/docs/authentication/getting-tokens-oauth#oauth-client-credentials-flow) flow to retreive, verify, and refresh access tokens.

+### What you'll need
+You'll first need to [Register your app](https://dev.twitch.tv/docs/authentication/register-app/).
+This process should provide you with an `Application ID` and `Secret`.

+You can then populate the fields of the TwitchAuth struct, and run the `NewTokenSet()` struct method to populate the token field with a fresh token.

 ### How this works:

 Import the twitchauth library